 Joshua and Angela reflect on the amazing life and music of Ignatius Sancho, who was born on a slave ship and orphaned shortly thereafter.
-Through dedication and application, he was able to escape the institution of slavery and make a huge contribution to the arts, including many great classical compositions.
+Through dedication and application, he escaped the institution of slavery and made a huge contribution to the arts, including many great classical compositions.

 Music Plays (00:05):

 Hello to everyone out there listening in the land of podcasts.
 I’m Joshua Thompson…

 Angela Brown (00:20):

 And I’m Angela Brown….
 And this is Melanated Moments in Classical Music.
 Joshua, this season has really been so much fun as we continue to do a deep dive into the wide world of classical music from composers of African descent.

 Yes!
 You know, we really have.
 So many brilliant guests, from all over the country, have helped us grow and learn more about this fascinating subject matter.
 And today, we’re gonna continue that deep dive with another name and set of musical selections that are certain to get folks thinking about classical music, world history and the African diaspora in a more expansive way.

 Joshua, man…whenever you start a show like that, I already know we’re about to get a history lesson.
 Lord, come on!

 And you right, you right!
 So, shall we get to it?

 Come on baby!
 Professor Thompson, who’s on deck today?